 How much do ACEs impact our health?

 Our childhood experiences have a tremendous, lifelong impact on our health and the quality of our lives.
 The ACE study showed dramatic links between adverse childhood experiences and risky behavior, psychological issues, serious illness, and the leading cause of death.
-People with six or more ACEs die nearly twenty years earlier (on average) than those without ACEs.

 Do lower ACE scores still impact our health ?